Courses

 TBD

-GCS 403 - Introduction to Gender and Cultural Studies
+GCS 403 - Seminar in Gender and Cultural Studies

 Studies contemporary theories of gender, race, indigeneity, class, ability, and sexuality, with a focus on theorists whose works have practical applicability.
 Specific topics are likely to include: critical feminist theories, queer theory, race studies, settler colonialism, neoliberalism, fat activism, post-feminism, trans formations, and feminist legal theory.
 The course will stress understandings of the practical applications of theoretical innovations in these areas.